alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

   <div class="col-md-3"></div>
 </section>

-The most important part to understand when dealing with private endpoint and PaaS services is that whether we use a public or a private IP address, we **MUST** always access the service with its FQDN name (because SNI is involved for security purposes) and this is why there is always a point around private ednpoint and DNS.
+The most important part to understand when dealing with private endpoint and PaaS services is that whether we use a public or a private IP address, we **MUST** always access the service with its FQDN name (because TLS and SNI are involved for security purposes) and this is why there is always a point around private endpoint and DNS.

 A typical (but simplified) hybrid DNS architecture
 ==================================================